Court of Appeal of Kenya: Jurisdiction

-The Court of Appeal has jurisdiction to hear appeals from the High Court, the Environment & Land Court and the Employment & Labour Relations Court.
-It also has jurisdiction to hear appeals from any other court or tribunal as prescribed by an Act of Parliament.
+The Court of Appeal has jurisdiction to hear appeals from the High Court, the Environment and Land Court and the Employment and Labour Relations Court.
+It also has jurisdiction to hear appeals from any other court or tribunal as prescribed by an act of parliament.
 It also hears contempt of court as original jurisdiction.

+Appeals from the Court of Appeal are lodged at the Supreme Court of Kenya.